 PiPA (Parents and Carers in the Performing Arts) is a strategic partner of The Edinburgh Festival Fringe Society with a shared goal to increase support and provision for parents and carers in the performing arts and specifically within this partnership, those working or performing at the Edinburgh Festival Fringe.
 Our collaborative efforts will seek to redress the loss of talent and subsequent exclusion which can arise when support and advocacy for parents and carers is not available.

 Underpinning the work is the PiPA Best Practice Charter; a set of ten guiding principles for all professional Performing Arts organisations to use as and where applicable, to support access to work and employee retention for carers and parents.

-If you would like to be considered as a Fringe Advisor or suggest someone that you think would be great in this role, email [email protected] for more information.
-We are seeking people who care about the Fringe and are committed to working with us to make the experience of taking part as positive as possible, and are especially interested in hearing from people who have access to networks or communities who might come across particular barriers to participation.
-Please note that strategic partnerships tend to be reconsidered/renewed on an annual basis and run from Autumn to the following Fringe to coincide with the business planning and planning cycle of the festival.
+If you or your organisation would like to be considered as a Fringe Advisor, or you'd like to suggest someone you think would be great in this role, please email [email protected] for more information.
+We are eager to work with people and organisations who care about the Fringe and are committed to working with us to make the experience of taking part as positive as possible, and are especially interested in hearing from people who have access to networks or communities who might come across particular barriers to participation.
+Please note that strategic partnerships tend to be reconsidered/renewed on an annual basis and run from autumn to the following Fringe to coincide with the business planning and planning cycle of the festival.